GuttmanLab/chipdip-pipeline/README.md

    - The distribution showing the proportion of clusters that belong to each size category.

 5. Cluster size read distribution (`workup/clusters/[BPM,DPM]_read_distribution.pdf`)
    - The distribution showing the proportion of reads that belong to clusters of each size category.
-This can be more useful than the number of clusters since relatively few large clusters can contain many sequencing reads (ie. a large fraction of the library) while many small clusters will contain few sequencing reads (ie. a much smaller fraction of the library)
+This can be more useful than the number of clusters since relatively few large clusters can contain many sequencing reads (i.e., a large fraction of the library) while many small clusters will contain few sequencing reads (i.e., a much smaller fraction of the library).

 6. Maximum Representation Oligo ECDF (`workup/clusters/Max_representation_ecdf.pdf`)
    - A plot showing the distribution of proportion of BPM reads in each cluster that belong to the maximum represented Antibody ID in that cluster.
 A successful experiment should have an ECDF close to a right angle.
 Deviations from this indicate that beads contain mixtures of antibody ID oligos.
-Understanding the uniqueness of Antibody ID reads per cluster is important for choosing the thresholding parameters (min_oligo, proportion) for cluster assignment.
+Understanding the uniqueness of Antibody ID reads per cluster is important for choosing the thresholding parameters (`min_oligo`, `proportion`) for cluster assignment.

 7. Maximum Representation Oligo Counts ECDF (`workup/clusters/Max_representation_ecdf.pdf`)
    - A plot showing the distribution of number of BPM reads in each cluster that belong to the maximum represented Antibody ID in that cluster.
 If clusters are nearly unique in Antibody ID composition, this plot is a surrogate for BPM size distribtuion.
-Understanding the number of Antibody ID reads per cluster is important for choosing the thresholding parameters (min_oligo, proportion) for cluster assignment.
+Understanding the number of Antibody ID reads per cluster is important for choosing the thresholding parameters (`min_oligo`, `proportion`) for cluster assignment.

 8. BAM Files for Individual Antibodies (`workup/splitbams/*.bam`)
-   - Thresholding criteria (min_oligos, proportion, max_size) for assigning individual clusters to individual antibodies are set in the config.yaml.
-The "none" bam file contains DNA reads from clusters without Antibody ID reads.
-THe "ambigious" bam file contains DNA reads from clusters that failed the proportion thresholding criteria.
-The "uncertain" bam file contains DNA reads from clusters that failed the min_oligo thresholding criteria.
-The "filtered" bam file contains DNA reads from clusters that failed the max_size thresholding criteria.
+   - Thresholding criteria (`min_oligos`, `proportion`, `max_size`) for assigning individual clusters to individual antibodies are set in [`config.yaml`](#config-yaml).
+The "none" BAM file contains DNA reads from clusters without Antibody ID reads.
+THe "ambigious" BAM file contains DNA reads from clusters that failed the proportion thresholding criteria.
+The "uncertain" BAM file contains DNA reads from clusters that failed the min_oligo thresholding criteria.
+The "filtered" BAM file contains DNA reads from clusters that failed the max_size thresholding criteria.

 9. Read Count Summary for Individual Antibodies (`workup/splitbams/splitbam_statistics.txt`)
-   - The number of read counts contained within each individual bam file assigned to individual antibodies
+   - The number of read counts contained within each individual BAM file assigned to individual antibodies.

 # Credits